cfreitas07/classroom-app/README.md

-# 🎓 Aki - Smart Attendance App
+# 🎓 Aki - Attendance App

 **Aki** is a simple, mobile-friendly web application built to help instructors manage classroom attendance with ease and privacy.